 The United Kingdom operates as a parliamentary monarchy with King Charles III serving as its head of state, succeeding Queen Elizabeth II, who held the title of the longest-reigning and longest-living British monarch until her passing on September 8, 2022.
 King Charles also fulfills the role of the Head of State for the other fourteen nations within the Commonwealth of Nations, establishing a personal union between the United Kingdom and these countries.

 It has a parliamentary government, based on the Westminster system, which has been emulated around the world, one of the legacies of the British Empire.
 The Parliament of the United Kingdom, which meets in the Palace of Westminster has two chambers: the House of Commons (elected by the people) and the House of Lords.
 Any law passed by parliament requires real consent to become law.
 The fact that the decentralized parliament in Scotland and the assemblies in Northern Ireland and Wales are not sovereign bodies and can be abolished by the British Parliament makes the latter the most important legislative body in the country.

 The United Kingdom is one of the world’s most developed countries.
-It is the fifth largest economy and the second largest in Europe after Germany, and ahead of France.
+It is the sixth largest economy and the second largest in Europe after Germany, and ahead of France.